pmdjdias/ua_infovis/D3/Lesson_03/README.md

 ![Points and labels](./points_labels.jpg)

 ## Load file
 Most data used for visualization is stored in files.
-Embbed data woth the script is uncommon on real world, and now we will see how D3 handles this.
+Embbed data with the script is uncommon on real world, and now we will see how D3 handles this.
 Note that this only works on a web server.
 Create a new file with the following content:
 ``` html
 <!DOCTYPE html >
 <html>